pmercado625/stock-analysis/README.md

             'increment the ticker to record for the next stock ticker tickerIndex = tickerIndex + 1

  By having an index to reference an array, we can keep track of which ticker we're recording data for without having to iterate through the data set each time.
+In order to start another ticker, we would simply increase our tickerIndex variable by one to start pulling data for the next ticker/stock.

 ## Summary

+In this evaluation, we examined the possible effects of refactoring code.
+On one hand, there can be exponential increase in efficiency (in this case, a magnitude's difference in time needed to complete the same task).
+Additionally, it shows that there are almost always multiple solutions to the same problem, with varying degrees of efficacy.
+However, not every solution is as easy to understand and therefore can create confusion when devising a solution that other potential coders may not understand or be able to use.
+In this specific project, a coder/user may be more comfortable with for loops but not be anywhere near as experienced with different concepts such as arrays and indexing.